-Fully managed by MTS, the new DR and BaaS solution helps small to medium-sized hospitals and other health care organizations apply holistic data management strategies for quick, easy and secure protection and recovery of their mission-critical data.
+Fully managed by MTS, the new BaaS solution helps small to medium-sized hospitals and other health care organizations apply holistic data management strategies for quick, easy and secure protection and recovery of their mission-critical data.

 As the IT arm of a 40-plus hospital system, MTS knows the importance of highly available systems and data; it hosts roughly 1,200 apps for Mercy, including the EHR.
 Since becoming the nation’s first Epic-accredited provider in 2014, MTS also hosts Epic for other hospitals and health systems.
-Complementing its catalog of commercial IT services – which today includes Mercy’s health care cloud, managed services, Epic optimization, health care analytics and more – MTS’s new DR and BaaS is a complete, cost-effective cloud solution for protecting and recovering any vendor’s EHR data, as well as other clinical and business data.
+Complementing its catalog of commercial IT services – which today includes Mercy’s health care cloud, managed services, Epic optimization, health care analytics and more – MTS’ new BaaS is a complete, cost-effective cloud solution for protecting and recovering any vendor’s EHR data, as well as other clinical and business data.

 “We understand, perhaps better than any other cloud provider, the need to safeguard health care data, recover it on a moment’s notice and navigate the complexities of privacy regulation,” said Scott Richert, Mercy’s vice president of enterprise infrastructure.
 “Whether it’s a cyber threat like ransomware or a natural disaster like a hurricane, fire or flood, health care can’t afford to be caught on its heels.
 With a solution like this, hospital IT staff can stop worrying about data availability and compliance, and focus on more strategic projects that improve patient care.”

-“With today’s data volumes and privacy regulation, hospitals have to find creative ways to secure data that doesn’t break the bank,” said Ananth Balasubramanian, general manager of Commvault's Healthcare Solutions Group. “ Cloud DR and Backup services from Mercy help hospitals get the latest in data protection technologies while eliminating hassles of onsite disk and tape backup; plus, they shrink the costs and risks associated with backing up data on in-house infrastructure.
+“With today’s data volumes and privacy regulation, hospitals have to find creative ways to secure data that doesn’t break the bank,” said Ananth Balasubramanian, general manager of Commvault's Healthcare Solutions Group. “ Cloud Backup services from Mercy help hospitals get the latest in data protection technologies while eliminating hassles of onsite disk and tape backup; plus, they shrink the costs and risks associated with backing up data on in-house infrastructure.
 Without these worries, health care can keep its eyes on a mission of patient care.”